 "One doesn't anticipate that one's private conversation will be surreptitiously taped by some right-wing nutcase," said Fowler.
 "But that's the nature of what we're dealing with."

-McCain and RNC officials announced on Sunday that they will suspend most of the convention program for Monday, including speeches by President Bush and Vice President Cheney.
-Republicans will only take up essential business when their convention gets underway on Monday and will not hear primetime speeches.
+McCain and RNC officials announced on Sunday that they will suspend most of the convention program for Monday and will only tackle official business that is required to start due to the convention.

 Fowler said his remark was "facetious" and a "satirical comment" on the late Rev. Jerry Falwell.